Research by Specialization

 Gastroenterology, Hepatology and Nutrition

-The NIDDK NASH Clinical Research Network is a consortium that will focus on conducting clinical trials and performing translational studies to objectively define outcomes and develop biomarkers for diagnosis, prognosis and response to treatment.
+- VCU is part of the NIDDK NASH Clinical Research Network, consortium that conducts clinical trials and translational studies to objectively define outcomes and develop biomarkers for diagnosis, prognosis and response to treatment.
+Numerous researchers in the division study mechanisms and treatments for the disease.

 General Internal Medicine